peter50216/trailblazer.github.io/guides/trailblazer-in-20-minutes.md

 The operation's `validate` first instantiates the contract, which is really just a Reform object.
 Then, the incoming data is written to the contract object (this is called *deserialization*) and afterwards, validation of the entire object graph is performed using the Reform API.

 The whole process of validation happens internally, but can be easily customized.
-An important fact here is that the contract graph is an intermediate object - **instead of writing input to the model, this all happens on the contract**.
+An important fact here is that the contract is an intermediate object - **instead of writing input to the model, this all happens on the contract**.
 The model is not accessed at all for validation.

 Having a dedicated contract object sitting between operation and model is why your model classes will end up as a pure persistence layer.